Vinelab/bowler/README.md

 ### Dead Lettering
 Dead lettering is solely the responsability of the consumer and part of it's queue configuration.
-Enabeling dead lettering on the consumer is done through the command line using the same command that run the consumer with the dedicated optional arguments.
+Enabeling dead lettering on the consumer is done through the command line using the same command that run the consumer with the dedicated optional arguments or by setting the corresponding optional parameters in the before mentioned, options array.
 At least one of the `--deadLetterQueueName` or `--deadLetterExchangeName` options should be specified.

 ```php
 php artisan bowler:consume my_app_queue --deadLetterQueueName=my_app_dlq --deadLetterExchangeName=dlx --deadLetterExchangeType=direct --deadLetterRoutingKey=invalid --messageTTL=10000
 ```